gmag11/FSBrowserNG/README.md

 ##How to use it

-After compile and flash into ESP8266 you need to upload SPIFFS data using [download tool](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/download/0.2.0/ESP8266FS-0.2.0.zip) for Arduino IDE.
+After compile and flash into ESP8266 you need to upload SPIFFS data using [download tool](https://github.com/esp8266/arduino-esp8266fs-plugin) for Arduino IDE.
 Check [SPIFFS doc](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md) for details.

 * `http://ip_address/admin.html` takes you to main configuration GUI.
 * `http://ip_address/edit` contains code editor.
 Any file stored in SPIFFS may be loaded here and saved using `CTRL+S` command.
 * `http://ip_address/update` allows remote update through WEB.
 * `http://ip_address/` includes an example info page that shows how to get realtime data from ESP.
 You may change this to adapt to your project.

+You may add your own files to SPIFFS to be served by ESP8266.
+You only need to add some code if you need dynamic data.

+FSBrowserNG extends AsyncWebServer class.
+So, you may use all its methods as usual.

 ##Dependances